pedrorgirardi/Nightincode/README.md

-Experimental Visual Studio Code extension and language server for Clojure & ClojureScript.
+**Nightincode** is an experimental Visual Studio Code extension and language server for Clojure & ClojureScript.